ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The named parameters are:

 * `task_id`, the DAP task ID.
-* `batch_interval`, the request's batch interval.
+* `query`, the Collector's query.
 * `agg_param`, an aggregation parameter for the VDAF being executed.
   This is the same value as in `AggregateInitializeReq` (see {{leader-init}}).

-Depending on the VDAF scheme and how the leader is configured, the leader and helper may already have prepared all the reports falling within `batch_interval` and be ready to return the aggregate shares right away, but this cannot be guaranteed.
+Depending on the VDAF scheme and how the leader is configured, the leader and helper may already have prepared a sufficient number of reports satisfying the query and be ready to return the aggregate shares right away, but this cannot be guaranteed.
 In fact, for some VDAFs, it is not be possible to begin preparing inputs until the collector provides the aggregation parameter in the `CollectReq`.
 For these reasons, collect requests are handled asynchronously.

 Upon receipt of a `CollectReq`, the leader begins by checking that the request meets the requirements of the batch parameters using the procedure in
-{{batch-parameter-validation}}.
+{{batch-validation}}.
 If so, it immediately sends the collector a response with HTTP status 303 See Other and a Location header containing a URI identifying the collect job that can be polled by the collector, called the "collect job URI".

-The leader then begins working with the helper to prepare the shares falling into `CollectReq.batch_interval` (or continues this process, depending on the VDAF) as described in {{aggregate-flow}}.
+The leader then begins working with the helper to prepare the shares satisfying the query (or continues this process, depending on the VDAF) as described in
+{{aggregate-flow}}.

 After receiving the response to its CollectReq, the collector makes an HTTP GET request to the collect job URI to check on the status of the collect job and